Conyza bilbaoana J.Rémy APNI*

 Description: Robust, erect annual herb to 2 m high, stems glabrescent or with very few tubercles or tubercle-based septate hairs especially towards the base of the plant, branching below the inflorescence.

 Leaves glabrous but with antrorse bristles on the margins and occasionally also on the lower midrib; basal leaves oblanceolate to linear, 2–5 cm long, 1–8 mm wide, margins entire or toothed; upper leaves oblong to linear, entire.

-Inflorescence of many cylindrical panicles each with numerous heads; heads hemispherical, or oblong when young, 2.5–4 mm long, 3 mm diam.; involucral bracts glabrous, red-brown, with paler margins.
-Outer florets filiform; inner florets many.
+Inflorescence with many panicles often loosley spreading with numerous heads, hemispherical when young, 2.5–4 mm long, involucral bracts glabrous, narrowly triangular, reb-brown with pale margins.
+Outer florets with inconspicuous ligules <0.5 mm long.

 Achenes oblong, sparsely hairy, red-brown with paler thickened margins; pappus of free golden bristles 2–3 mm long.